Can I Make a Claim if the Dealership Closed Down or Changed Ownership?

 Conclusion

-Dealership closure or change of ownership does not reduce the validity of a mis-sold car finance claim.
+Dealership closure or change of ownership does not reduce the validity of a mis-sold car finance compensation claim.
 The finance provider is liable for all agreements and mis-selling or unfair terms can be complained about to them by consumers.
 To see if you are eligible or not, use our simple eligibility checker over at Reclaim247.
 For further guidance, read How far back can I go with my car finance mis-selling claim? or learn What’s the role of the Financial Ombudsman in car finance redress?.

 References: